Sadaistica/Discord-Music-Bot/README.md

 - Auto-disconnect when the channel is empty
 - Download songs to MP3 via DM (yt-dlp)

-Removed text command fallback; control only via `/music` and buttons
+No commands are used; control via embed buttons only

 ## Requirements
 - Node.js `>=22.12.0` (recommended)